bhisaac/5eFP/5eFP-SRD.md

 **_Wolf_.** While you're raging, allies within 1 square of you gain pact tactics.
 The spirit of the wolf makes you a leader of hunters.

-> Pack Tactics.
-You gain advantage on an attack roll against a creature if at least one of your allies is within 1 square of the creature and the ally isn’t incapacitated.
+> **_Pack Tactics_.** You gain advantage on an attack roll against a creature if at least one of your allies is within 1 square of the creature and the ally isn’t incapacitated.

 # Bard Upgrades